Shiraz Water and Wastewater Company: Services and projects

 The company also oversaw the construction of Shiraz’s first municipal sewer line in the late 1960s–1970s, initially serving the academic campus and dormitories, later expanded during the Cultural Revolution era as part of broader urban sanitation planning.

-Endowment & Charitable Structure
+Endowment and charitable structure

 Mohammad Namazi endowed the water utility, stipulating that revenues, after covering operational and maintenance costs, would support Namazi Hospital (also founded by him) to ensure continuity and social benefit beyond political changes.

-Importance

-Shiraz Water & Wastewater Company is widely recognized as the first piped drinking water utility in Iran, and represents a landmark blend of philanthropy and civic infrastructure.
-It remains a proud symbol of Shiraz’s modern identity.